Strategy of Breakthrough for Health and Wealth

 This is the power of compounding, exponential growth.

-The One Thing book is essentially asking you to focus on this one Golden Domino that can knock down a series of larger dominos that you determine.
+The One Thing book is asking you to focus on this one Golden Domino that can knock down a series of larger dominos that you determine.

-In health, my one thing,
+In health, my one thing looks like this:

 • My Golden Domino was to stabilize and stop plaque growth.
 Accomplished.